 The Palmer Museum of Art is a free art museum located on Penn State’s campus.
 There are pieces from all over the globe from many different eras.

 Mount Nittany offers some of the best views of campus and State College.
 This is arguably Penn State’s most iconic hiking trail.

 Shingletown Gap offers trails for those looking to go for a casual walk in the woods to those looking for a more rigorous hike.
-One trails runs along the banks of a creek while another trail lead you you up a mountain by climbing boulders.
+One trail runs along the banks of a creek while another trail leads you up to a mountain by climbing boulders.

 Whipple Dam State Park, Bald Eagle State Park, and Black Moshannon State Park have not only hiking trails, but also lakes and beaches that are perfect for swimming, kayaking, and picnicking during the spring and summer months.
 While they are farther outside of State College than either Mount Nittany or Shingletown Gap, they all offer beautiful central Pennsylvania scenery.

 Tussey Mountain is the primary skiing/snowboarding/snow tubing mountain in State College.
 Tussey Mountain is a great place to learn how to ski or snowboard.

 Penn State has many NCAA Division I sports.
 Some of these sports and venues are highlighted below:

 Beaver Stadium is home of the Penn State football team.
 Beaver Stadium can pack as many as 110,000 people packing for home games, making it one of the most unique atmospheres in the country.
 Tailgating before the games is also fun to do with friends and family.